 Any person, including members of the public, may make a complaint about any provision of facilities or services that a school provides, unless statutory procedures apply (such as exclusions or admissions).

-Stage 1a – Talk to the Class Teacher (informal)
+Stage 1a – Talk to the Class Teacher or SENCO (informal)

 First of all make an appointment to see the class teacher.
 The class teacher will know your child well and may already know the details of any incident about which you may have a concern.
 Please do not try to see the teacher during the school day when lessons are occurring.
 It is hoped that you can reach an agreement that satisfies you but on some occasions the concern raised may require investigation, or discussion with others, in which case the complainant should allow at least 5 days for a response.
 The majority of concerns are dealt with in this way, however, if this is not the case, please see Stage 1b.

 Stage 1b – Meet a Senior Teacher (informal)